tomatkungen/nodejs-git-json/README.md

 It is based on [nodegit](https://github.com/nodegit/nodegit) v0.28.0-alpha.22

-Nodejs-git-json is a NPM module library that can output json from git repository.
+Nodejs-git-json is a NPM module library that can output json from local git repository. (not remote git repository)

 * nodejs-git-json v1.0.14 using Nodegit v0.28.0-alpha.1
 * nodejs-git-json v1.1.0  using Nodegit v0.28.0-alpha.22